LibCrowds/docs/docs/collections/new.md

-Collection microsites comprise a set of themed pages and present a particular set of projects.
+Collection microsites comprise a set of themed pages that encapsulate a set of similar projects.
 They can be created by registered users with administrator rights.

 ??? warning "Administrator rights required"